aryaman-2307/AngryBirdsProject/README.md

 ## Brief Explanation of the Code

 The code for this Angry Birds game, implemented in Java with the LibGDX framework, provides an interactive, multi-screen experience with essential functionalities such as game pause, save, and resume.
-The `MenuScreen` allows navigation, the `PauseScreen` provides pause options, and `LevelScreen` handles core game mechanics.
+The `PauseScreen` provides pause options, and `LevelScreen` handles core game mechanics.
 Selecting "Load Game" defaults to Level 1, and "Save Game" currently outputs a "Game Saved!" message.
 Styled buttons and custom fonts enhance the user experience, supporting scalability for future expansion with minimal modifications.